Toon Boom Harmony 17.0.0

 |Alignment guides in the Camera view||

-It is now possible to add horizontal and vertical rulers, referred to as alignment guides, to the Camera view.
+It is now possible to add horizontal and vertical guides to the Camera view.
 Alignment guides are visible when the Transform tool is selected, and can be used to help you align elements to specific areas of the stage.

 For more information, see About Alignment Guides